shribr/copilot-webapp-demo/README.md

 ### Additional Notes:

 There are several manual steps which need to be performed because neither the Azure CLI or PowerShell have been fully updated to allow certain tasks to be executed correctly or at least not executed based on the requirements of this solution.
 Much of the documentation is still incomplete and several of the specs are actually incorrect at the time of this writing.

-A perfect example of this is the [Azure Machine Learning Workspace schema](https://azuremlschemas.azureedge.net/latest/workspace.schema.json).
+1. **Azure AI Project / Machine Learning Workspace:**

-Despite the official Microsoft documentation showing a whole list of parameters that are available the "az ml workspace create" command will only accept the following parameters:
+Despite the official Microsoft [Azure Machine Learning Workspace schema](https://azuremlschemas.azureedge.net/latest/workspace.schema.json) documentation showing a whole list of parameters that are available, the "az ml workspace create" command will only accept the following parameters:

 ```
 --name